Radio emission from beyond the light cylinder in millisecond pulsars: Description of pulsar profiles and RVM fitting

 \subsubsection{J1513$-$2550}

-The profile shows two equally strong, equally wide ($\sim 50$\degr) components, separated by about 130\degr.
+The profile shows two equally strong, equally wide ($\sim$50\degr) components, separated by about 130\degr.
 The gamma-ray profile looks nearly identical and aligns perfectly with the radio profile.
 The radio profile is only weakly polarised and therefore no PA information is available.
+Higher S/N may eventually show that both components are connected, which would result in a profile width of about 200\degr.